 - Chocolate chips: Totally optional, however a little bit of chocolate makes these bars feel indulgent.
 Alternatively, feel free to use dried fruit or chopped nuts.

-- Coconut oil: Coconut oil adds moisture and chewy goodness to these bars.
+- Coconut oil: Coconut oil adds moisture and chewy goodness to these oat bars.

 These homemade granola bars only take 10 minutes to make, and ~20 minutes to bake.
 Here's how to make them:

 These oat bars are naturally vegan without the chocolate chips.
 In lieu, you can use cacao nibs, dried fruit, or extra chopped nuts.
-I personally love raisins (oatmeal raisin cookie bars FTW!), walnuts, or macadamia nuts.
+I personally love dried cherries, walnuts, or pecans.

 Once the bars completely cool, slice them into pieces and place in an airtight Tupperware container.
 You can store the bars in the refrigerator or at room temperature, if you prefer.
 I personally love them both ways, however they do tend to dry out more in the fridge.